 - Provide the closing attorney with any paperwork.
 Most likely you have a mortgage on your home.
 You will need to provide the closing attorney with your lender information so they can get a mortgage pay off as well as provide a new deed for the purchaser of your home.
 The closing attorney should have a checklist of items you need to provide them.
 Get your documents in early to prevent any last-minute issues.

 Two To Three Weeks Before Closing

 - Confirm your vendors.
-Confirm times and dates with your vendors.
-First and foremost confirm with your movers the agreed upon time and date.
-If dumpsters are need to be removed confirm their scheduled removal.
-At this point all unwanted items should have been removed or have a plan on where they are going.
-If repairs are still outstanding verify when the repairmen are coming.
+Whether it is a UHaul rental, a storage pod rental or a moving company, confirm times and dates with your moving vendor.
+First and foremost confirm with your movers the agreed-upon time and date.
+If dumpsters are needed to be removed confirm their scheduled removal.
+At this point, all unwanted items should have been removed or have a plan on where they are going.
+If repairs are still outstanding, verify when the repairmen are coming.

-- Transfer, cancel or setup new utility services.
-Transfer, shut off or initiate your phone, cable, electric, gas, oil, water and sewer .
-Have the utilities transferred the day off the closing.
+- Transfer, cancel or set up new utility services.
+Transfer, shut off or initiate your phone, cable, electric, gas, oil, water and sewer.
+Have the utilities transferred the day of the closing.
 If you shut off utilities prior to the closing the buyers may not have the ability to confirm everything is in working order for the final walkthrough.

 - Change of address.
 Notify credit card companies, banks, student loan lenders, auto loan lenders, any subscriptions you may have of your new address.

 - Set up mail forwarding with the postal service.
 Setting up an address change with the United States Postal Service is easy to do online.
 This will ensure no mail will slip through the cracks.